Race Across the World series 2: Leg 8: Mendoza, Argentina → Ushuaia, Argentina

-Jen & Rob went to Neuquén before deciding to take the mountain route to Bariloche to work.
+Jen and Rob went to Neuquén before deciding to take the mountain route to Bariloche to work.
 However, travelling to the mountain instead of the faster coastal route delayed their journey.
-As Emon & Jamiul were running low on money, they decided to work in Mendoza while waiting for a bus to Bahía Blanca.
+As Emon and Jamiul were running low on money, they decided to work in Mendoza while waiting for a bus to Bahía Blanca.
 They also worked on a fishing boat in Puerto San Julián.
 They secured a free ride with a fisherman to Río Gallegos.

-Dom & Lizzie also went to Neuquén for work in an almond plantation nearby.
+Dom and Lizzie also went to Neuquén for work in an almond plantation nearby.
 They spent most of their money going to Río Gallegos and were the first to arrive there.
 However, there was no connecting bus to Río Grande until the following day, which allowed all the teams to meet up, and they travelled on the same bus to Río Grande.
-Dom & Lizzie did not have enough money to pay for a taxi to Ushuaia, so had to hitch-hike all the way and were the last to arrive.
-Both Jen & Rob and Emon & Jamiul took taxis.
-Although Emon & Jamiul did not have enough money to pay for all the fare, they negotiated with the driver to pay for the rest of the fare with an mp3 player.
-Both teams reached Ushuaia around the same time, and in a foot race, first to Arakur Ushuaia hotel and then the final checkpoint at the summit of Cerro Alarkén, Emon & Jamiul beat Jen & Rob to win the race by 20 seconds.
+Dom and Lizzie did not have enough money to pay for a taxi to Ushuaia, so had to hitch-hike all the way and were the last to arrive.
+Both Jen and Rob and Emon and Jamiul took taxis.
+Although Emon and Jamiul did not have enough money to pay for all the fare, they negotiated with the driver to pay for the rest of the fare with an mp3 player.
+Both teams reached Ushuaia around the same time, and in a foot race, first to Arakur Ushuaia hotel and then the final checkpoint at the summit of Cerro Alarkén, Emon and Jamiul beat Jen and Rob to win the race by 20 seconds.